Please create an account to participate in the Slashdot moderation system

 In this situation, the bonus-based portion is more of a tool by which the company can quickly make adjustments on cashflow - much more difficult to do with the fixed portion of the salary.
 But it does have to be advertised as part of a "reward for performance" culture

-• The truth is simple - businesses have found themselves in a crisis.
+The truth is simple - businesses have found themselves in a crisis.
 The pandemic forced a lot of people to reconsider their working lives - far too many people were living to work, and working to live.

 That lead to things like quiet quitting and other things where bosses used to dangle incentives to work harder - promotions, pay increases, and other things.
-Of course, that stuff never happens - things like "you want a pay increase? you have to change jobs" and promotions going to outside people rather than f
+Of course, that stuff never happens - things like "you want a pay increase? you have to change jobs" and promotions going to outside people rather than from within.

 • Rory Sutherland argues (paraphrasing somewhat) quite convincingly: